Code-iX/ServiceInjection/README.md

 [ServiceInjection]
 public partial class ExampleClass
 {
     public ExampleClass(Service1 service1Property)
     {
-		// do something with service1Property before it is injected, like configuring it }
+        // do something with service1Property before it is injected, like configuration }

     [Injected]
-	public Service1 Service1Property { get; set; }
+    Service1 Service1Property { get; set; }
 }
 ```

-Keep in mind that the injected services are injected after the constructor is called.
-This means that the injected services are not available in the constructor.
+_Keep in mind that the injected services are injected after the constructor is called.
+This means that the injected services are not available in the constructor._

 Also it's constrained by the ServiceProviders ability to resolve the constructor parameters.
 If the ServiceProvider can't resolve the constructor parameters, it will throw an exception.